darshanags/secure-files/README.md

 **This is in no shape or form a well-polished program, so use at your own risk.**

-## Usage:
+## Usage
 **Encrypt a file:**

     secure-files enc <input_file> <password>
-Encrypting a file will place the encrypted file in the same path as the input_file with an extension of .enc.
+Encrypting a file will place the encrypted file in the same path as the _input_file_ with an extension of _.enc_.

 **Decrypt a file:**

     secure-files dec <input_file> <password>

+## Binaries

+Compiled binaries can be found in the _zig-out/bin_ folder.